ERS-1 (European Remote-Sensing Satellite-1)

 - ERS-2 carried Europe's first instrument to study atmospheric ozone, which led to a breakthrough in our understanding of the formation of holes in the ozone layer at high latitudes.
 In addition to yielding insight into the depletion of stratospheric ozone over Antarctica, the GOME (Global Ozone Monitoring Experiment) provided a wealth of information on atmospheric gases such as nitrogen dioxide.

-- The excellence of this long-serving sensor lives on its successors – Sciamachy on Envisat and GOME-2 on MetOp.
+- The excellence of this long-serving sensor lives on in its successors – Sciamachy on Envisat and GOME-2 on MetOp.

 • July 15, 2021: "ERS-1: the first image" — a recollection of the ERS-1 first image reception events after 30 years.
 9)